ytielbeke/Esp32LightProject/Closet/README.md

-# Closet Diagramm and ducumentation
+# Closet Diagram and documentation

 The Closet Esp32 has the following pinout